jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.1 (2025/12/07) =
+* Update: Refined how shortcode ordering options are handled for more predictable display behavior.
+* Fix: Reset the plugin’s internal database version when options are reset to ensure a clean configuration state.
+* Add: Introduced tabindex support and improved keyboard navigation for better accessibility.
+* Fix: Ensured all block-related features safely handle list operations to prevent unexpected errors.

 = 5.4.0 (2025/12/04) =
 * Update: Better enqueuing.